jolie/docs/architectural-composition/redirection.md

 # Redirection

-## Redirection

-Redirection allows the creation of a _master service_ acting as a single communication endpoint to multiple service, called resources.
-The master service receives all the messages meant for the system that it handles.
-This is obtained by binding an input port of the master service to multiple output ports, each one identifying a service by means of a _resource name_.
+Redirection allows for the creation of a service, called _proxy_, acting as a single communication endpoint for multiple services, called _resources_.
+Similarly to an aggregator which exploits [aggregation](aggregation.md), a proxy receives all the messages meant for the system that it handles, but it transparently exposes the resource names of the redirected services.
+Redirection is syntactically obtained by binding an input port of the proxy service to multiple output ports, each one identifying a service by means of a _resource name_.

 Invokers send messages to the master service specifying also the intended resource name.